autistic-symposium/blockchain-science-py/README.md

 ### my algorithmic trading stuff:

 * [Trading strategies](trading-bots-and-scripts/)
-    * A set of scripts for some of my statistical trading games.
+    * A set of scripts for some statistical trading games.

 <br>